graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 > Directive arguments must match in name, data type and position for all action methods.
 Being able to use different methods for different locations is a convenience; to GraphQL there is only one directive with one set of parameters.

 ### Directive Target
-The `this.DirectiveTarget` property will contain either an `ISchemaItem` for type system directives or the resolved field value for execution directives.
-This value is useful in performing additional operations such as extending a field resolver during schema generation or taking further action against a resolved field.
+The `DirectiveTarget` property available to your directive action methods will contain either an `ISchemaItem` for type system directives or an `IDocumentPart` for execution directives.

-### Directive Lifecycle Phases

-Each directive is executed in one of two phases as indicated by the property `this.DirectivePhase`.
-This can be useful for directives that provide a wide range of functionality across many `DirectiveLocations`.

-* `SchemaGeneration`
-    * The directive is being applied during schema generation. `this.DirectiveTarget` will be the `ISchemaItem` targeted by the directive.
-You can make any necessary changes to the schema item during this phase.
-Once all type system directives have been applied the schema is read-only and should not be changed.
-* `QueryDocumentExecution`
-    * The directive is currently executing while a query document is being generated. `this.DirectiveTarget` will be the `IDocumentPart` representing the piece of the query document where the directive was defined.

 ## Execution Directives

-### Example: @include Directive
+### Example: @include

 This is the code for the built in `@include` directive: